Kathavarayan (2008 film): Soundtrack

+Critical reception

 Sify wrote, "Karan's performance is loud and boorish, at times irritating with his Kovai Tamil.
 Radha definitely has a future as a glam girl while heroine Vidisha is earnest, but a poorly written role mars her chances.
 Ilavarasu, Kadhal Dhandapani are also there along with a sick comedy track of Vadivelu as an idiot moneylender who gets beaten up by all and sundry.
-There is nothing to hum about the music of Dheena."

-Behindwoods wrote, "Kathavarayan is a small film made with good intentions and commercial compulsions.
-Its theme, being alien to urban audiences, may put the film out of favor with the A center audiences.
-But it does stand a chance in the smaller centers.
-The laughs provided by Vadivelu who keeps appearing in little doses throughout the movie is another positive and there are others like Ilavarasu and Muthukalai who do not create much of an impact.
-Kadhal Dandapaani does another stereotypical, loud mouthing baddie, nothing unexpected here.
-Debutant director Salangai Durai may not have made a dream debut but this start is not disappointing."

-Indiaglitz wrote, "Karan has come up with a matured performance.
-He is good in dance and stunt sequence.
-His diction of the Kovai Tamil also deserve a special mention.
-Debutant Vidisha does a decent job.
-She plays her part well.
-Vadivelu plays a money-lender who lands in trouble for no fault of his.
-Salangai Durai deserve a pat for coming out with a strong message.
-But had he cut down on preaching, the movie would have been different."

-Awards
+There is nothing to hum about the music of Dheena".
+Malathi Rangarajan of The Hindu wrote, "Reactions that aren't not quite in tune with the flow of the story and a screenplay that doesn't exploit the initial tautness are the negative aspects of Kathavarayan.
+On the positive side is the sincere performance of Karan".

+Accolades

 Vadivelu won the Tamil Nadu State Film Award for Best Comedian for the film.